pyrito/pyrito.github.io/about.md

 <hr style="height:10px; visibility:hidden;" />

 **Internships**:
-* Jump Trading LLC (Chicago, IL) upcoming for the summer of 2020
+* Jump Trading LLC (Chicago, IL) during the summer of 2020
 * VMware (Palo Alto, CA) during the summer of 2019
 * AT&T (Dallas, TX) during the summer of 2018